pivotal/docs-tap/scst-store/api.md

 ### <a id="null-time"></a> NullTime

-> NullTime implements the Scanner interface so it can be used as a scan destination, similar to NullString.
+> NullTime implements the Scanner interface to be used as a scan destination, similar to NullString.